-These findings highlight the importance of adding shortcuts to improve information dissemination in such networks.
-In our work, we demonstrate that even without shortcuts, the model can exhibit behavior—regarding the proportion of informed nodes—similar to that observed in homogeneously mixed populations.
-Since the Maki-Thompson model is one of the earliest mathematical models proposed for rumor spreading and has inspired extensive research in information transmission on graphs, our analysis can be adapted to address more general models of social contagion.
+These findings highlight the strong influence of shortcuts on the spread of information in such networks. {We emphasize that although those works also suggest that the difference between the regimes decreases as $k$ grows, their analyses were restricted to small or fixed values of $k$.
+Therefore, as $n$ increases, the role of $k$ is not taken into account in the same way as in our work.} Our approach allows us to show that even without shortcuts, the model can display behavior, in terms of the proportion of informed nodes, similar to what is observed in homogeneously mixed populations. {Moreover, since we identify the value of $k$ as a function of $n$ for which this behavior emerges, showing that it scales as $\log n$, the same behavior can be expected in small-world networks even for small values of the randomness parameter.
+Note that the condition $k \gg \log n$ was imposed by \cite{watts} to guarantee that the resulting random network is connected.
+In that work, the authors also suggest examples of actual data that can be modeled by a small-world network, such as the collaboration graph of film actors.} Since the Maki–Thompson model is one of the earliest mathematical models proposed for rumor spreading and has inspired extensive research on information transmission in graphs, our analysis can be adapted to study more general models of social contagion.